Porsche 911 GT3 revealed as first GT version of new 911

 The current-generation MX-5 is getting on a bit now (it was launched in 2014), but with so few real rivals left, it’s just as compelling a prospect as ever.
 The 1.5-litre engine is perky enough to be fun in such a small, lightweight car (it only weights around a ton), though the 2-litre unit that was introduced in 2016 adds some welcome performance.

-The MX-5 looks just as good now as it did when it was launched, and a starting price of £25,800 for the classic rear-wheel-drive roadster experience makes it a very tempting buy.
+The MX-5 looks just as good now as it did when it was launched, and a starting price of just over £28,000 for the classic rear-wheel-drive roadster experience makes it a very tempting buy.

 Caterham Seven

-With the possible exception of the Alpine A110 R, all of the other cars on this list could be used as a person’s daily driver without much in the way of compromise or discomfort.
-It’d take a lot of bravery and dedication to commute to work on a cold, wet winter’s morning in a Caterham Seven, though.
-This is a machine more for weekend use by true enthusiasts.
+With the possible exception of the Alpine A110 R, and maybe the 718 Spyder RS, all of the other cars on this list could be used as a person’s daily driver without too much in the way of compromise or discomfort.
+But commuting to work on a cold, wet winter’s morning in a Caterham Seven would take bravery of the highest order.
+Or should that be stupidity?

 Little has changed in the Seven since it first wore a Lotus badge back in the 1960s and, now as then, it’s a car for people who care about driving pleasure more than anything else.